A beginner’s guide to wedding table plan etiquette

 Why have a wedding table plan?

-Firstly, you should consider if you really need a table plan.
+Firstly, you should consider if you really need a wedding table plan.
 Many couples choose to have one since it helps to ensure guests are sitting with people they know or at least have something in common with.
 This can help people to feel more relaxed.
 However, sometimes they are not necessary, particularly for smaller affairs or if you know everyone gets on.
 If you do want a table plan but want it to be more relaxed, you can always assign guests to certain tables but keep the seating flexible.

 Don’t be afraid to break the rules when planning your top table.
 Since modern weddings come in all different shapes and sizes, following the conventional layout doesn’t always work.
 Traditionally, the bride and groom would sit at the centre of a long table with the chief bridesmaid, groom’s father and bride’s mother on one side and the bride’s father, groom’s mother and best man on the other side.